jakebellacera/dotfiles/README.md

 * Git
 * Ruby (version `>= 1.9` is preferred, though `1.8` is fine).
 * Python (version `2.7` or `3.3`)
-* tmux
-    * OSX users, you will also need to run `brew install reattach-to-user-namespace`.
 * [Powerline][powerline]
+* The following homebrew packages:
+    * `brew install rbenv ruby-build nvm tmux reattach-to-user-namespace`

 First, install homesick to sync this repo with your home folder: